 Sometimes you may want to capture self-portraits through something, like things in a refrigerator, washing machine, dishwasher, or cabinet, storage boxes, etc., and in these situations, you will need a wide-angle lens to capture the things around in the frame.
-A GoPro will be a perfect choice for this kind of photograph as it is small and compact, plus weather-sealed but you can also use your smartphone or a small camera.
-Care needs to be taken to not damage the gear during this process.
+A GoPro will be a perfect choice for this kind of photograph as it is small and compact, plus weather-sealed, but you can also use your smartphone or a small camera.
+Care needs to be taken not to damage the gear during this process.

 Your choice of lens depends on the visual storytelling for your self-portrait.
-If you will be capturing environmental style portraits where you wish to capture some of the surroundings along with you, then you will need to use a slightly wide-angle lens for wide-angle shots.
+If you will be capturing environmental-style portraits where you wish to capture some of the surroundings along with you, then you will need to use a slightly wide-angle lens for wide-angle shots.

-When you are capturing photos from unusual perspectives like from inside a fridge looking out, or inside a shelf, storage area, etc., you will not need the tripod or Gorillapod.
+When you are capturing photos from unusual perspectives, like from inside a fridge looking out or inside a shelf, storage area, etc., you will not need the tripod or Gorillapod.
 You can just place the camera inside on a shelf when capturing self-portraits.
 Tabletop mobile holders can come in handy for these situations, so you can safely place the mobile where required.